creativenull/nvim-oneconfig/README.md

 One such method is to navigate through different sections with search tags, that comes in the form of words attached to different sections in within comments.
 Using `/` and searching for the tag will jump you to that section.

-For example, if you want to navigate to the packer section to add additional plugins you would then search for `/PLUG` and it will take you to that section.
+For example, if you want to navigate to the lazy.nvim section to add additional plugins you would then search for `/PLUG` and it will take you to that section.
 The same for when you want to configure some part of your LSP configuration, you would search for `/LSP` and you will be directed to the relevant LSP section of the code.

 ### Out-of-box LSP configurations + autocompletion and its plugins

-LSP configuration comes out-of-box and not tightly bound with packer.nvim, since packer compiles plugins to make them faster to load, this does not work well with LSP and its configuration.

-So LSP configurations are setup outside of packer and loaded by default.
-The advantage to this is that LSP is loaded and ready to work and not just lazy-loaded in order to save time.
+LSP configurations are setup outside of lazy.nvim and loaded by default.
+The advantage to this is that LSP is loaded and ready to work and not just lazy-loaded or whatever strategy a plugin manager in order to save time.

 ### Not built for speed but for efficiency